dave-p/TVHadmin-JS/README.md

 ### Issues
 - All timers created by TVHadmin use the same recording profile (the one set in the Config screen).
-- Timer clash detection with multiple tuners doesn't always work correctly if you have several services for one channel.
+- Timer clash detection with multiple tuners doesn't always work correctly if you have several services for one channel and have set "Preferred service video type" in your Stream Profile.